11 Highest-Quality Tennis Strings

 For years, Prince Synthetic Gut has provided recreational players of all ages and levels with a time-tested string that delivers all-around playability at an unbeatable price.

-While it doesn’t provide the unique strengths of other string categories, Prince Synthetic Gut is a cost-effective choice that will continue to satisfy players worldwide.
-Plus, it comes in several colors, which is fun for younger players where string performance isn’t a priority.
+Although it doesn’t provide the unique strengths of other string categories, Prince Synthetic Gut is a cost-effective and balanced choice that will continue to satisfy players worldwide.
+Plus, it comes in several colors, which is fun for younger players where string performance isn’t a high priority.

 Can’t decide which color to buy?
-Check out their latest evolution, dubbed Prism, the same great string in a rainbow of colors.
+Check out their latest evolution, dubbed Prism, which is a rainbow of colors.

 Why I Love It